 Traditional Irish soda bread

-Traditional Irish soda bread is a deliciously hearty and grainy loaf.
-Soda bread is very quick and easy to make.
+Traditional Irish soda bread is a deliciously quick and easy to make.
 It is perfect next to a bowl of stew or toasted for breakfast.
-See bottom of the post for 4 flavour options.
+See the section above for 5 flavour options.

 - Prep Time: 10 minutes